Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Error analysis

 \begin{lem}[Stability under covariance matrix perturbation] Let $\mbf{y} \in \R^N$, let $K$, $\tilde{K}$ be positive semi-definite matrices, let $\sigma>0$, and let $\bal,\tbal \in \R^N$ be the unique solutions to \be (K + \sigma^2 I) \bal = \mbf{y} \text{,} \qquad (\tilde{K} + \sigma^2 I) \tbal = \mbf{y}~. \ee Then the relative norm of the difference in solution vectors is bounded by \be \| \tbal - \bal \| / \| \bal \| \;\le\; \| (\tilde K + \sigma^2 I)^{-1} \| \, \| K - \tilde{K} \| \;\le\; \sigma^{-2} \| K - \tilde{K} \| ~. \ee where $\| \cdot \|$ denotes the $\ell^2$-norm for vectors and the spectral norm for matrices. \end{lem} \begin{proof} Eliminating $\mbf{y}$ in \eqref{370} gives $ (\tilde K + \sigma^2 I) (\bal-\tbal) = (\tilde K - K)\bal $.
 Left-multiplying by $(\tilde K + \sigma^2 I)^{-1}$ then using the properties of norms gives the first inequality.
 The second inequality follows by diagonalizing $\tilde K$, whose eigenvalues must be nonnegative. \end{proof}

-Recall that the posterior mean may be evaluated i) at the given data points $\{x_n\}_{n=1}^N$, or ii) at new data points (denoted by $x$ in the introduction).
-In practice (see Algorithm~\ref{a1}) both tasks are performed by evaluating \eqref{muws}, given $\bbe$, the weight space vector solving \eqref{be}.
-However, for task i) by Lemma~\ref{l:equiv} the posterior mean vector is $\bmu = \X \bbe = \tilde K \tbal$, enabling an improved error estimate compared to task ii), as follows.
+Finally, our main result bounds the posterior mean error induced by approximating the kernel with uniform error $\eps$ and by solving the weight-space linear system to relative residual $\rho$.
+Recall that the posterior mean may be evaluated either i) at the given data points $\{x_n\}_{n=1}^N$, or ii) at new data points (denoted by $x$ in the Introduction).
+In practice (see Algorithm~\ref{a1}) both tasks are performed by evaluating \eqref{muws}, given $\hat{\bbe}$, a weight space vector approximately solving \eqref{be}.
+Since improved error estimates are possible for task i), we give separate statements.
+It is also now convenient to assume that the kernel has been scaled to (at most) unit prior variance.